profesorfalken/payzen-js/README.md

 * Just download and use.
 * Tiny JavaScript File.
 * No a single dependency.
 Pure JavaScript Vanilla that work in your browser out of the box.
-* Simpliest installation and configuration.
+* The simpliest installation and configuration.

 ## Installation ##